kellpossible/blog/content/adventures/033-a-wedding-in-gomi/index.md

 on honey chacha.

-We caught some dogs rummaging around our trash and breaking into the compost bin, one of whom was the beatiful, and crazy Bobic, who we all came to love and hate, a major character of the Gomi story.
+We caught some dogs rummaging around our trash and breaking into the compost bin, one of whom was the slightly beatiful, and crazy Bobic, who we all came to love and hate, a major character of the Gomi story.

 TODO: photo of Bobic